stevenglasford/demographic-bike-research/README.md

 ### Date and Methodology

 The study was conducted originally going to be conducted on August 21, 2024, from 6:00 AM to 7:00 PM, but was cut short due to more data being generated than initially expected.
 I still rode my e-bike up and down Nicollet Mall, counting people and other relevant metrics.
+The metric I used for counting people was rather simple, the person had to be on the right of way of Nicollet Mall, and I would follow a bus (this was so I could get an accurate measurement of buses getting stuck in traffic lights).
+Once the bus in front of me passed a person or a person passed the bus on a bicycle, I would count that person.

 ### Key Findings